fletchto99/PHPebbleTimeline/docs/PebbleColors.md

-# PebbleColor
+# PebbleColour

-A list of valid Pebble Colors Icons to be attached to a `PinLayout` Object
+A list of valid Pebble colours Icons to be attached to a `PinLayout` Object

 ````php
 class PebbleColour